oracle/docker-images/OracleUnifiedDirectory/README.md

 An OUD Docker image can be created and/or made available for deployment in a Docker environment in the following ways:

 1. Download a pre-built OUD Docker image from [My Oracle Support](https://support.oracle.com) (Patch 31979398).
 This image contains the latest bundle patch and one-off patches for Oracle Unified Directory 12.2.1.4.0.
-2. Build your own OUD Docker image using the WebLogic Image Tool.
+2. Building an OUD container image using the WebLogic Image Tool.
 Oracle recommends using the Weblogic Image Tool to build your own OUD 12.2.1.4.0 image along with the latest Bundle Patch and any additional patches that you require.
-For more information, see [Building an OUD Docker Image using Image Tool](https://github.com/oracle/docker-images/OracleUnifiedDirectory/imagetool/12.2.1.4.0)
+For more information, see [Building an OUD Docker image using Image Tool](https://github.com/oracle/docker-images/OracleUnifiedDirectory/imagetool/12.2.1.4.0)

 ## Running the OUD Docker Image in a Docker Container